sen-h/VidOS/README.md

 # VidOS
 Complete single purpose linux system that just plays a video encoded in AV1 and Opus

-At the present moment it is a buidroot config (based off the pc_defconfig) that assembles an entire os (~13MB) as a kernel binary with an attached initramfs.
+At the present moment it is a buildroot config (based off the pc_defconfig) and some config files and scripts that assembles an entire os (~13MB) as a kernel binary with an attached initramfs.